 Each Kin type favors a specific biome, and the worship of the gods of Xaeri there are rather specific.
 The intricacies of the Xaerin tribes are explained below.

 Forest-Kin: Forest-Kin tribes prefer forests and plains.
 They regularly dance around maypoles during celebrations of their deity, and are the most ritualistic of the Kins.
-Kills for carnivorous members are blessed, and the spirits of prey sent to the gods in bonfires where bone, claw, and fang offerings are made.
+Kills for carnivorous members are blessed, and the spirits of prey sent to the Rhathor's embrace by burial beneath sacred trees, where bone, claw, and fang offerings are made.
 Herbivorous members will often burn a single leaf from each harvest plant in thanks to Rhathor.
 Anything made with the parts of animals or pieces of nature is often blessed by a tribal shaman, as part of a belief to dissuade the spirit of the land from taking its revenge upon both maker and wearer/user.

 Ocean-Kin: Ocean-Kin who do not live in the salty depths regularly travel to the C'zerane city, often for festivals and an assortment of ancient celebrations.
 There are also a number of dances going on at all times, and though some of them have lost their total meaning over time, many still perform them for the traditional value.
 Nearly everything is done in honor of the god, Nicaen.